Julienne Baronda

-Julienne L. Baronda (born February 16, 1979) is a Filipino politician who is currently serving as congresswoman of the lone legislative district of Iloilo City since 2019.
+Julienne "Jam-Jam" Linaogo Baronda (born February 16, 1979), is a Filipino politician who is currently serving as congresswoman of the lone legislative district of Iloilo City since 2019.

-Biography
+Public service

 Baronda's public service started in 1996 when she served as the president of Sangguniang Kabataan (SK), a division of the government dedicated to the orientation of well-being for the youth, at the young age of 17.
 In 2019, she was elected as congresswoman of the lone legislative district of Iloilo City under the National Unity Party (NUP) banner.
-She also earned her master’s degree in public administration in Guimaras State University in the same year.

 Baronda was a former Iloilo City Councilor and Chief Political Officer of the office of former senator JV Ejercito.

+Education

+She also earned her master's degree in public administration in Guimaras State University in the same year.